sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **Plugin Improvements:**

 * **Added:** Extensions no longer load when they're deemed incompatible due to WordPress' environmental changes to ensure stability.
-* **Added:** Extensions can now add in-post options in predefined tabs (Audit, Structure and Advanced).
+* **Added:** Extensions can now add in-post options in predefined tabs (Structure, Audit, and Advanced).
 * **Added:** The plugin and extensions can now upgrade their database for future improvements when necessary.
-* **Added:** The plugin and extensions can now abstractly tell time.
+* **Added:** The plugin and extensions can now abstractly tell time, like AI human would.
-* **Added:** The plugin and extensions can now track memory performance to prevent exhaustion prior executing heavy tasks.
+* **Added:** The plugin and extensions can now prevent memory exhaustion prior executing heavy tasks.
 * **Added:** Filter `tsf_extension_manager_can_manage_options`, boolean, expects value of `current_user_can()`.
 * **Changed:** Form iterations now have 10 seconds to load, instead of 5.
 This means more Local SEO departments can be loaded at once and timeouts should occur less often.
 * **Improved:** Users can now reactivate their account after migrating sites or changing security keys without a hassle.
-* **Improved:** External links (e.g. to Google and TSF sites) are no longer tracked.
+* **Improved:** External links (e.g. to Google and TSF sites) are no longer traceable.
 * **Improved:** Suppressed AJAX error messages now display at least the intended error code for support.
 * **Improved:** The plugin can now deactivate itself on activation when running PHP 5.2, rather than WordPress doing it for us.
-* **Improved:** The plugin's bootstrap has been rewritten to be more efficient, faster, and easier to read.
+* **Improved:** The plugin's bootstrap has been rewritten to be more efficient, faster, and easier to maintain.
 * **Improved:** The extension option database entries will now be deleted when no indexes are present.
 * **Improved:** Various UI elements now fit more neatly on some screens.
 * **Improved:** When an extension's class autoloader can't be registered, the extension in question fails safely.
-* **Improved:** The new-and-improved tooltip generation of TSF 3.0 has been implemented.
+* **Improved:** The new-and-improved tooltip generation of TSF 3.0 has been implemented, and improved further upon.
 * **Fixed:** When domains mismatch on switching sites, you're now correctly informed again.
 * **Fixed:** Some array to object conversions in the schema packer caused invalid input data from Local SEO not to be parsed through conditions correctly, and caused several PHP warnings instead.
 	* Because the affected condition checking happens through conditional HTML5 input fields and JavaScript for improved UX, this didn't cause unexpected output because the user couldn't save anyway.